 Being in a car accident is stressful but just imagine having your insurance claim rejected because of something silly you did!
 That could be a financial disaster and make your unpleasant situation far worse.
-Don’t let that happen and take a look at these 4 common mistakes to avoid when you’re involved in an accident.
+Don’t let that happen!
+Take a look at these 4 common mistakes to avoid when you’re involved in an accident.

 The annual festive season rituals of end-of-year parties and holiday travel are about to begin, and, along with them, headlines and awareness campaigns about carnage on South Africa’s roads.